How to choose low-allergenic protein treats for your dog

 | Dear Deer Delicious Snacks Series - Venison Jerky Snacks | Single venison | Novel protein, hypoallergenic dog treats |

-- Feed only single or hydrolyzed hypoallergenic dog treats for 8–12 weeks.
+- Feed only single or hydrolyzed hypoallergenic dog treats from 8 to 12 weeks of age.

-- Introduce a new ingredient each week and observe for any allergic reactions.
+- Introduce one new ingredient each week and observe for allergic reactions.

-- Keep a record and consult your veterinarian to confirm the allergen.
+- Record and consult a veterinarian to identify the allergen.